flynnkennethd/calculator/README.md

 # calculator
-calculator made using html css and js
+Calculator made using html css and js.
+This project was done as part of the Odin Project curriculum.